-There is a vast literature on Schatten-von Neumann-class properties of operator differences $f(H)- f(H^\tau)$, where $H$ and $H^\tau$ satisfy assumptions which are often motivated by scattering theory.
-For example, if the unperturbed operator is given by the Laplacian $-\Delta$ and the potential $V$ decays sufficiently fast at infinity, the function $f$ needs to have certain differentiability properties in order to ensure that $f(-\Delta)- f(-\Delta +V)$ is trace class; see e.g.\ \cite{yafaev1992mathscattering,MR3314510} and references therein.
-We emphasise that we are concerned with the opposite regime in this paper.
-In the region of complete localisation for random Schr\"odinger operators, even discontinuous functions $f$ lead to super-trace-class properties of the operator difference $f(H)- f(H^\tau)$.

-Our proofs of \eqref{intro:eq1} and the related results in Sect.\ \ref{sect:TraceClassEst} are structural in that they do not depend on the details of the model.
-They exploit general properties of Schr\"odinger operators such as the deterministic a priori bounds \eqref{eq:aPrioriStat} for bounded functions of $H^{(\tau)}$ and the Combes-Thomas estimate.
-In addition, localisation enters through exponentially decaying fractional-moment bounds \eqref{eq:DefFMB} for the resolvents.

-Before we turn to applications, we mention two auxiliary results in our proofs whose validity is not restricted to the region of complete localisation and which may be of independent interest in different contexts.
-Firstly, in order to express $f(K)$, $K$ a self-adjoint operator, in terms of the resolvent we formulate a suitably adapted version of the Helffer-Sj\"ostrand formula in Lemma~\ref{lem:LocHelfSjo} which applies to compactly supported functions of bounded variation.
-In order to treat such general functions $f$ we have traded regularity of $f$ against boundedness of (spatially localised) resolvents.
+Finally, we advertise two points in our proofs whose validity is not restricted to the region of complete localisation and which may be of independent interest.
+Firstly, in order to express $f(K)$, $K$ a self-adjoint operator, in terms of the resolvent we formulate a suitably adapted version of the Helffer--Sj\"ostrand formula in Lemma~\ref{lem:LocHelfSjo} which applies to compactly supported functions of bounded variation.
+In order to treat such general functions $f$ we trade regularity of $f$ against boundedness of (spatially localised) resolvents.